brentvollebregt/nitratine.net/posts/python-requests-tutorial/post.md

 > When a browser calls a web page, it initially requests the URL being visited and then calls other URLs that are referenced in the HTML document to render the page with the CSS, JS, image and other files required.

 ## Attributes You Should Know About
 The `Response` object that was returned in the example above contains many useful attributes.
-Here are some ones your should know about:
+Here are some ones you should know about:

  - `.content`: The raw content of the request
  - `.text`: The text content of the request